-Note: CCE Clinton is now offering online fitness programs.
-These live classes will be streamed using Zoom.
+CCE Clinton County is offering online fitness programs.
+These live classes are streamed using Zoom.
 Please notice the schedule below.
 For information on how to join any of these classes contact Mary P. Breyette at

 In this video, CCE Clinton's Executive Director/Health & Wellness Educator Mary P. Breyette, instructs a virtual Chair-Chi class.

 September: Fall Prevention Month

 Falls are the leading cause of injury for those over 65 and the goal of Fall Prevention Month is to get the word out about the prevalence of falling, while acknowledging the importance of prevention.
 Most falls can be prevented!
 In an effort to reduce risk, the National Safety Council and Center of Disease Control and Prevention, among others, have provided informational flyers with tips on fall-proofing your home, exercises to help with balance, proper equipment/clothes and more.